Rusty Hearts

-Rusty Hearts was a free-to-play MMORPG video game developed by Stairway Games and published by Windysoft in Korea, Perfect World Entertainment in North America, Sega in Japan and Xunlei Games in China.
+Rusty Hearts was a free-to-play MMORPG video game developed by Stairway Games and published by Windysoft in South Korea, Perfect World Entertainment in North America, Sega in Japan and Xunlei Games in China.

 Gameplay

 There are nine playable characters, which have their own combat styles.

 Avatars

 Avatar skins which replace the main default characters' appearance and sound can be purchased in the in-game cash shop.
 Once purchased, the new character is created from level 1.
 Each avatar character has small changes to differentiate from their original such as slightly different animations or the speed of their moves, but for all intents and purposes, they share the same weaponry and special moves.
 The cost of creating any avatar character is for free.

 Storyline

 Long ago, the Bartbarod kingdom thrived near what is known today as Macedonia.
 The royal family maintained a pure bloodline until a genetic mutation nearly wiped them out and gave rise to a new race of mutants called vampires.
 They in turn gave rise to new race of half-breeds, causing the pure-blooded vampires to grow wary.
 The ruler of the Vampires at this time, Lord Vlad, decided that he would eliminate the impurities that threatened the existence of his people and declared war against humans and half-breeds alike.

 After the Black Plague had swept through Europe in the 14th century, the great witch Philistia assembled the Hermetic Association of the Golden Seal, a unification of small rebel groups to fight against Lord Vlad's vampire army.

 One of the nations affected by the plague was Rumania.
 Seeking protection from the plague, the country's royal family sealed themselves within Curtis Castle, but to no avail.
 Every member of the royal family succumbed to the sickness.
 The Hermetic Association of the Golden Seal, has tracked their target, the ancient vampire Lord Vlad, to Curtis Castle in Bramunez.
 Acting quickly, the Golden Seal team placed a powerful barrier upon the castle, sealing Vlad and his minions within.
 Now they plan their assault on Curtis Castle, to defeat Vlad once and for all.

 Just as the operation begins, a group of strangers have arrived in the city of Bramunez.
 Calling themselves "Specialists", they possess strange and powerful abilities that the Golden Seal team would be foolish to ignore.
 The strangers are encouraged to join the siege on the castle, but their goals and their pasts remain mysteries; even to each other.